Click to jump to any section:

 Diagnosis currently relies almost entirely on clinical visits to professionals who are trained in treating soft tissue debilitations.
-While MRIs and other scanning procedures can be useful for finding clear musculoskeletal imbalances, the hip compartment is a complex region of fibrous tissue—an ultrasound, believe it or not, is the method of choice to ensure the highest level of accuracy during discovery.
+While MRIs and other scanning procedures can be useful for finding clear musculoskeletal imbalances, the hip compartment is a complex region of fibrous tissue—an ultrasound is the method of choice to ensure the highest level of accuracy during discovery.
 In a longitudinal study conducted, out of 59 consecutive patients there was only 1 false negative (failure to approve a diagnosis when the injury was indeed present).

 Patients are asked to perform the Valsalva maneuver lying down while the inguinal canal is checked for any unusual “defects.”
 This helps to identify how large the structural deficiency may be prior to examination under the knife.

 Note: The Valsalva maneuver is done by closing one’s moth and creating internal abdominal pressure—this is the same thing as “bracing” your core with a big breath of air while lifting weights or performing an athletic movement.